Are you not receiving your full compensation for hours worked in your paycheck? Are you tracking your hours?...

 Contact Phillips Dayes

 Phillips Dayes has been fighting for employee rights for many years.
 The highly trained employment attorneys have handled many cases where the employer has violated the employees Family and Medical Leave Act rights, and they are ready to help you fight for your rights as well.
-Fill out the contact form on this page, or call 1-800-917-4000 to schedule your free initial consultation.
+Fill out the contact form on this page, or call 1-800-917-4000 to schedule your initial consultation.